karakulahg/TEffectR/README.md

 overlaps <- TEffectR::get_overlaps(g=gene.annotation, r=repeatmasker.annotation, strand = "strandness", distance = 5000, repeat_type = "LTR")

 ```
 7. Count uniquely mapped reads to the TEs that are located within 5kb upstream of the given gene list.
 This step returns a raw count matrix of the total number of reads originated from TE sequences.
-Only the reads exhibiting 100\% overlap with given TE regions are considered and the user needs to specify individual path of each BAM file as input.
-All BAM files used in this step can be dowloaded from: [here](https://drive.google.com/file/d/1Hjac9OB07n001weLhKlYBC-GuEA5cYMv/view?usp=sharing) This step may take up to a few hours depending on the number of BAM files.
+Only the reads exhibiting 100\% overlap with given TE regions are considered and the user needs to specify individual paths for each BAM file as input.
+All BAM files used in this step can be downloaded from: [here](https://drive.google.com/file/d/1Hjac9OB07n001weLhKlYBC-GuEA5cYMv/view?usp=sharing) This step may take up to a few hours depending on the number of BAM files.

 ```